IN THIS ARTICLE

 The eMedicineHealth doctors ask about Cellulitis:

-Cellulitis - Treatment
+Cellulitis - Treatments

 What treatment was effective for your cellulitis?

-Cellulitis - Symptoms
+Cellulitis - Symptoms and Signs

 The symptoms of cellulitis can vary greatly from patient to patient.
 What were your initial symptoms?